sebantu1181/1610-FinalProject/OSI_Model.md

-# What is OSI Model
+# What is The OSI Model
 Open System Interconnection Model known as OSI Model is a major protocol model that describes various forms of network communication.